Sir Charles Knowles, 1st Baronet: Admiral of the Russian Fleet

 He resigned from the navy in 1770 and accepted an appointment from Catherine of Russia as a first admiral in her fleet with a seat in her Council at the Highest Court of the Russian Empire to advise on the development and revitalisation of the Imperial Russian Navy, which was then in a deplorable state, during the war against Turkey.
 Twenty years later a pamphlet lamented “our permitting Sir Charles Knowles to act for that ambitious and formidable state in the capacity of lord high admiral, at a time when his abilities might have turned to great account in his native country."
 Amongst other reasons for going, he saw the possibilities of a new Anglo-Russian alliance to balance a Spanish French compact.
 He served in a mainly administrative role as “General Intendant” the highest position on the administration of all the wharfs, ship construction, workers, and supplies in all ports of the Empire, being based at St Petersburg until 1774, when he returned to England.
 By the time he left Russia, he had presented Catherine with an impressive array of achievements: a detailed plan for rebuilding the navy along English lines, plus at least five new warships… ….the Ezekial of 80 guns “esteemed the finest ship in the navy” built to his own design...and under his supervision, launched after 8.5 months, while usually it took up to 5 years to build a ship of a similar class....a black sea squadron that had achieved permanent paramountcy over the Turks, a reconstructed dry dock, and a new canal for the fraction of the anticipated cost….

 In 1773 he introduced steam technology from Scotland to pump water from the dry dock at Kronstadt a full 26 years before the British Admiralty were persuaded to try out a steam engine at Portsmouth.
 It was his insistence on the use of a steam engine pump which had a significant impact on the growth of interest of steam application to all facets of Russian industrial life.
 Sir John Jervis and Captain Samuel Barrington visited Russia in the early 1770s where they spent time in Saint Petersburg and inspected the arsenal and dockyards at Kronstadt and took a tour of the yacht designed by Knowles for Catherine of Russia.
-Amongst articles devoted to outstanding military figures in the immense and distinguished Military Encyclopaedia of Sytin (the common unofficial name of the multi-volume 'Military Encyclopaedia' published by Ivan Sytin in St Petersburg 1911–1915) his departure is described as undoubtably a major loss to their fleet.
+Amongst articles devoted to outstanding military figures in the immense and distinguished Military Encyclopaedia of Sytin (the common unofficial name of the multi-volume 'Military Encyclopaedia' published by Ivan Sytin in St Petersburg 1911–1915) his departure is described as undoubtable a major loss to their fleet.

 The Naval Chronicle called him the Father of the Russian Navy.